 I don't think it is required for you to transfer with it.
 I have seen people transfer without igetc.
 But it is highly recommended because you when you transfer you have your major classes to take and upper division electives to take.
 The uc's want you to graduate in time.
 Also, you're saving money too by finishing up your ge classes.
 The good thing about finishing it is that you don't have to take any more lower division ge classes when you transfer.
 Like completing your prereq's, you must finish your ge classes by the spring semester in order for the uc's to consider igetc as completed.
 I'm not sure if you can still take ge classes during the summer and still have the uc's accept igetc.
 Perhaps someone here knows the answer.
 For the uc-uc transfer students they have their own system of finishing up the ge classes.

 No. People on this board have successfully transferred from another 4-year university.
 It is supposedly harder because ccc students get priority over all the other schools, but it is not impossible.

 People have debated over the importance of it.
 I don't think it is as important as gpa or prereq's, but you should still not bs it.
 It will probably benefit borderline candidates the most.
 Here is a very useful thread on personal statements written by cardinal focused. http://talk.collegeconfidential.com/showthread.php?t=226116

 Yes, as long as you can complete 60 units and finish the major prereq's.
 This is most probable if you have lots of ap units to cover your 60 units and the number of classes required by your major is not many.
 For example, it would be much harder for an engineer major to transfer in 1 year due to the amount of classes an engineer major needs to take.
-9.Assist.org

 Useful site in determining what classes you to need to take.
 Please check it out before you come here and ask questions.

 Ucla's profile of admitted students for fall 2007:

 Remember the stats of the people on cc tend to be higher than average bc people who go on this board tend to be smart motivated students.

 Here is a link the stats of the people who were accepted to the uc's during fall 2005.

 12.After I am admitted, what gpa do I need to maintain?